June 17, 2026

 How do you create personalized content for different audiences with AI?

-This can be done by setting up audience segments in your AI platform that define the demographics, interests, and behaviors of each group.
-The AI then tailors content to resonate with each specific audience.
+You can do this by setting up audience segments in Arc Graph.
+Define who each audience is and what drives them.
+The AI then tailors content to resonate with the specific audience.

 Setting up audience intelligence